Poland’s Inclusion in the Visa Waiver Program

 FREQUENTLY ASKED QUESTIONS

-Q: How will Polish citizens travel to the United States once Poland is included in the Visa Waiver Program?
+Q: How do Polish citizens travel to the United States after Poland’s inclusion in the Visa Waiver Program?

-A: For short tourism and business trips of 90 days or less, Polish citizens who apply for and receive an approved online authorization via the Electronic System for Travel Authorization (ESTA) will not need to have a visa.
-For other categories of travel, including stays over 90 days, working, or studying in the United States, a visa will still be required.
-Polish citizens traveling to the U.S. without a visa will need a passport with an embedded computer chip.
+A: For short tourism and business trips of 90 days or less, Polish citizens who apply for and receive an approved online authorization via the Electronic System for Travel Authorization (ESTA) do not need to have a visa.
+For other categories of travel, including stays over 90 days, working, or studying in the United States, a visa is still required.
+Polish citizens traveling to the U.S. without a visa need a passport with an embedded computer chip.

 Q: Do Polish citizens need to register anywhere for visa-free travel to the United States?

 A: To travel without a visa, the Polish citizen traveler must also request an online authorization under ESTA.
 ESTA allows more effective and efficient pre-screening of travelers.
-Polish citizens will be allowed to apply for ESTA shortly before the date on which visa-free travel will commence.
-ESTA is required for travelers from all of the 38 existing Visa Waiver Program member countries.
+ESTA is required for travelers from all of the 39 existing Visa Waiver Program member countries (including Poland).
+Travelers should only use the official ESTA website at “esta.cbp.dhs.gov”.

 Q: I have a visa that is still valid.
 How will I travel to the U.S.?

-A: Any traveler who has a valid visa can continue to use it, even after visa-free travel is possible.
+A: Any traveler who has a valid visa can continue to use it.
 A valid visa holder need not apply for ESTA.
-Those traveling with visas may be able to stay in the United States for up to six months, as determined by the immigrant agent at the U.S. port of entry.
+Those traveling with visas may be able to stay in the United States for up to six months, as determined by the immigration official at the U.S. port of entry.

 Q: How long can Polish citizens stay in the U.S. when traveling there without a visa within the Visa Waiver Program?